vwc/vwc.toolbar/README.md

 ============

-This package provides a "plone.app.toolbar" inspired tollbar, that moves the Plone CMS Editbar into a dedicated navbar/toolbar viewlet displayed on top of the page.
+This package provides a "plone.app.toolbar" inspired toolbar, that moves the Plone CMS Editbar into a dedicated navbar/toolbar viewlet displayed on top of the page.